-Common units offered 7,000,000 common units.
-8,050,000 common units if the underwriters exercise their over-allotment option in full.
-Price \$ per common unit.
-Common and class D units outstanding after this offering and the Energy Transfer transaction 32,937,950 common and class D units if the underwriters do not exercise their over-allotment option (33,987,950 common and class D units if the underwriters exercise their over-allotment option in full).
-We have assumed that 4,118,162 common units and 8,022,557 class D units will be issued to La Grange Energy in the Energy Transfer transaction.
-The number of common units to be issued in the transaction will equal 19.99% of the number of common units outstanding immediately prior to the closing of the Energy Transfer transaction (excluding the 4,426,916 common units held by Heritage Holdings) after giving effect to this offering.
-The number of class D units to be issued in the transaction will equal the difference between 12,140,719 and the number of common units issued in the transaction.
-Other units outstanding after this offering and the Energy Transfer transaction 1,000,000 class C units; 4,426,916 class E units; and 3,742,515 special units.
-We do not include these class C units, class E units and special units in our per unit financial results included elsewhere in this prospectus supplement and the documents incorporated by reference in this prospectus supplement.
+Common units offered..........
+8,000,000 common units.

+9,200,000 common units if the underwriters exercise their over-allotment option in full.

+Price..... \$38.69 per common unit.

+Common and class D units outstanding after this offering and the Energy Transfer transaction......

+26,722,234 common units and 7,721,542 class D units if the underwriters do not exercise their over-allotment option (27,922,234 common units and 7,721,542 class D units if the underwriters exercise their over-allotment option in full).

+Other units outstanding after this offering and the Energy Transfer transaction......

+1,000,000 class C units;

+4,426,916 class E units; and

+3,742,515 special units.

+We do not include these class ${\bf C}$ units, class ${\bf E}$ units and special units in our per unit financial results included elsewhere in this prospectus supplement and the documents incorporated by reference in this prospectus supplement.
 The class E units are not included in our per unit financial results as these units will be owned by our wholly-owned subsidiary, Heritage Holdings, and are treated as treasury units for accounting purposes.
 The class C and special units are not included in our per unit financial results because distributions on these units are contingent upon future events.
 These units will be considered in our per unit financial results if and/or when the contingencies are resolved.

+Use of proceeds.....

-Use of proceeds We expect to receive net proceeds of approximately \$263 million from this offering (after deducting underwriters' discounts and commissions).
+We expect to receive net proceeds of approximately \$292.5 million from this offering (after deducting underwriters' discounts and commissions).
 We plan to use the net cash proceeds from this offering to repay outstanding indebtedness and accrued interest under the existing Energy Transfer credit facility, to pay expenses associated with this offering, the new Energy Transfer credit facility and the Energy Transfer transaction and for general partnership purposes.

-Distributions of available
+Distributions of available cash

-DISTITUTIONS OF AVAILABLE cash Under our partnership agreement, we must distribute all of our cash on hand at the end of each quarter, less reserves established by our general partner in its discretion.
+Under our partnership agreement, we must distribute all of our cash on hand at the end of each quarter, less reserves established by our general partner in its discretion.
 We refer to this cash as "available cash," and we define it in our partnership agreement.
 We have declared a cash distribution of \$0.65 per common unit on our outstanding units for the first quarter of fiscal year 2004, which distribution will be payable on January 14, 2004 to holders of record as of December 30, 2003.
 Under the quarterly incentive distribution provisions, generally our general partner is entitled, without duplication, to 15% of amounts we distribute in excess of \$0.55 per common unit, 25% of amounts we distribute in excess of \$0.635 per common unit and 50% of amounts we distribute in excess of \$0.825 per common unit.
 For a description of our cash distribution policy, please read "Description of Units" and "Cash Distribution Policy" in this prospectus supplement and "Description of Common Units" and "Cash Distribution Policy" in the accompanying prospectus.

+Timing of distributions.....

-Timing of distributions We make distributions approximately 45 days following November 30, February 28, May 31 and August 31 to unitholders on the applicable record date.
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through December 31, 2006, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
+We make distributions approximately 45 days following November 30, February 28, May 31 and August 31 to unitholders on the applicable record date.

+Estimated ratio of taxable income to distributions......

+We estimate that if you own the common units you purchase in this offering through December 31, 2006, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
 Please read "Tax Considerations" in this prospectus supplement for the basis of this estimate.
-New York Stock Exchange HDC symbol HPG. -------- ------